wmfs/tymly-website/docs/guide/README.md

 * **As an aside, those familiar with the [GDS Design System](https://design-system.service.gov.uk/) may also recognise a subset of Cardscript's additional elements (e.g. the [addresses pattern](https://design-system.service.gov.uk/patterns/addresses/)).**

-`TODO: Put a list of Cardscript elements here`
+A full list of Cardscript components can be found, and messed with, [here!](https://wmfs.github.io/cardscript/)

 Using the [open source SDK for Cardscript](https://github.com/wmfs/cardscript), those pizza examples can easily be rendered as web forms and dashboards inside a browser or PWA.
 Excitingly, there's nothing stopping those exact-same definitions from being used to generate a fancy voice interface either.
 For ultimate developer-stereotype-reinforcement, how about ordering pizza via a Cardscript-powered CLI application?